tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 __LLVM backend__

-[LLVM](https://llvm.org/) is a modular compiler framework providing ahead-of-time and just-in-time compiler support.
+[LLVM][llvm] is a modular compiler framework providing ahead-of-time and just-in-time compiler support.
 Clang is the C++ frontend of LLVM.
 The API is quite complex as LLVM supports a lot of different compilation modes.